aquasecurity/trivy/README.md

     - Kubernetes, Docker, Terraform, and more coming soon
   - Support custom policies
 - Simple
-  - Specify only an image name or artifact name
+  - Specify only an image name, a path to config files, or an artifact name
 - Fast
   - The first scan will finish within 10 seconds (depending on your network).
 Consequent scans will finish in single seconds.
 - Easy installation